 In this recipe, you change the driver for the printer and use the other previously-installed driver, the Xerox Phaser 6515 PCL6.

-The assumption behind this recipe is that the printer name and printer port (including the printer's IP address and port number) don't change, only the driver.
+This recipe assumethat the printer name and printer port (including the printer's IP address and port number) do not change, only the driver.

-Getting Ready
+Getting ready

 Run this recipe on the PSRV host, set up as per the Installing and sharing printers recipe.